drewpotter/drewpotter/README.md

 ### Projects

+After the “Nazi” Health Service almost cracked my bottom rib whilst forcibly injecting me for a disease which they know I don’t have…

+And then writing up fictional medical records which are completely false.

+I decided I would release this (satirical) Physics Bioweapon for everyone under the AGPLv3.

+Have fun!!!

 I’m currently working on [Quantum Sand](https://github.com/quantumsand/quantumsand) and also a [Physics Bioweapon](https://github.com/clangordon/physics-bioweapon/)

 I prefer girls who don’t don’t quite fit in...

 ![Belle](Belle.png)